revesz-peter/mtg-lounge/README.md

 ## Features

-1. **User Registration & Login**: In order to save decks and manage previously built decks, users need to register and log in to the platform.
+1. **User Registration & Login**: In order to save decks and manage previously built ones, users need to register and log in to the platform.
 This ensures a personalized experience for each user.
 2. **Card Search**: Search through the MTG card library using the search field.
 The search is responsive and the results are displayed in a paginated grid format.
 3. **Advanced Filtering**: Users can filter the card library based on mana cost, set, and color.
 4. **Drag-and-Drop Deck Building**: Users can drag cards from the search results into their deck.
 Cards in the deck are displayed in a condensed format.